Pita Te Hori Centre

 West End Car Park

-The car park features the latest technology including licence plate recognition.
-We are also pleased to partner with Yoogo, a fully electric car sharing scheme, that houses a number of their electric shared fleet vehicles within the car park.
+The car park features the latest technology including vehicle number plate recognition.
+We are also pleased to partner with Yoogo, a fully electric car-sharing scheme, that houses a number of their electric shared fleet vehicles within the car park.

-Wilson Parking are managing the building on behalf of Ngāi Tahu Property and can be contacted at firstname.lastname@example.org or phone 03 379 6659.
+Wilson Parking manages the building on behalf of Ngāi Tahu Property and can be contacted at firstname.lastname@example.org or phone 03 379 6659.